mityourik/raised_by_avie/README.md

 ## Description

-This frontend project is part of the [api-avie-sheets](https://github.com/mityourik/api-avie-sheets) application designed to interact with blogger Avie's budget data.
-It provides a user interface for accessing and manipulating budget data stored in a private Google Sheets document, through the backend API.
+This is the frontend part for the [api-avie-sheets](https://github.com/mityourik/api-avie-sheets) API application , developed for tracking a blogger's budget across key spending categories.
+It provides the user with real-time information.
+The information is requested from a private Google Sheets document, through the backend API.

 ## Technology Stack
-- HTML
-- CSS
-- JavaScript
-- React
-- API
+HTML, CSS, JavaScript, React, API

 ## Installation and Setup